 I can say with full confidence that podcasts have been one of the most positive things to enter my life in the last five years.
 If you’re hungry for knowledge, a curious person, or want to be informed and entertained, all of these will make your life better.

-I listen to podcasts through the Apple Podcast app, but you can also use Spotify, Google Play store, Stitcher, and others.
+I listen to podcasts through the Apple Podcast app, but you can also use Spotify, Google Play, Stitcher, and others.
 I don’t think any provider has nailed the interface, so I’ve stuck with Apple.

 Lastly, the most frequent response I get from people who are not into podcasts yet is something along the lines of: “I just don’t know when I would listen to them.”